bakano98/CS4222-Project/report.md

 The first task introduces the "birthday" protocol which is a probabilistic neighbour discovery mechanism.
 We were tasked to experiment with this and report our findings, then implement an algorithm that allows neighbour discovery within a deterministic time.

 The second task requires us to perform light sensing and neighbour discovery.
 One node is fixed as the light sensor, while other nodes will discover it by sending data.
 After a certain time, the light sensing node must send data to the requesting node.
-We are to estalbish a delay-tolerant network that can send and receive data where necessary.
+We are to establish a delay-tolerant network that can send and receive data where necessary.

 ---

 ## Findings: Task 1

 ### Question 1

-> Using the default settings, observe and record how long the devices take to discover each other.
-Pick one of the devices as A and plot the cumulative distribution of the intervals between packet receptions on device A hearing from device B.

 The cumulative distribution of the intervals between packet reception on A hearing from B is as follows:
 <p align="center">